hashicorp/terraform-provider-azurerm/website/docs/r/oracle_autonomous_database_regular.html.markdown

 * `name` - (Required) The name which should be used for this Autonomous Databases.

-* `ncharacter_set` - (Required) The national character set for the autonomous database.
+* `national_character_set` - (Required) The national character set for the autonomous database.
 The default is AL16UTF16.
 Allowed values are: AL16UTF16 or UTF8.

 * `resource_group_name` - (Required) The name of the Resource Group where the Autonomous Databases should exist.